Miriam Moses

 Miriam Moses OBE JP (13 November 1884 — 24 June 1965) was a British Liberal politician, philanthropist and social reformer.
 She served as the first female mayor of Stepney, and the first female Jewish mayor in the United Kingdom.

 Personal life

-Moses was born in the East End of London on 13 November 1884 to Mark and Hannah Moses.
+Moses was born in the East End of London on 13 November 1884 to Jewish parents Mark and Hannah Moses.
 Her father had been born in Torun, then in Germany, and had come to the United Kingdom in 1863 at the age of eight.
 In London, Mark Moses became a tailor, local councillor, justice of the peace and member of the Board of Deputies of British Jews.
 Her mother was a charity worker.
 Miriam Moses studied at Old Castle Street school in Whitechapel.

 She appeared on This Is Your Life in 1958.
 Moses died on 24 June 1965 at Middlesex Hospital.

 Political career

 Moses stood for election under the label of the Progressive Party, which was a party for local elections in London based around the Liberal Party with initial support from the Labour Party.
 By the time Moses contested elections, Labour was competing against the Progressives, and in 1925 the label was retired across the city and she stood as an independent candidate.
 She was chair of the Whitechapel Liberal Association for many years.

 In 1921, Moses became a Progressive councillor for Spitalfields East ward in the East End of London, replacing her father upon his death.
 She held the seat until standing down in 1934, when the ward returned Labour councillors.
 The Labour Party's failure to take the seat until then has been credited to Moses's personal popularity, which was reflected in her heading the polls in the ward by a substantial majority at every election.
 One of her colleagues suggested that her social work meant that many Jewish voters associated her more with her community work than her politics.

 Moses unsuccessfully sought the Liberal nomination for the 1930 Whitechapel and St Georges by-election.
 The municipal election of 1931 had resulted in a hung council, with thirty Conservative-aligned Municipal Reform Party councillors, twenty-six Labour councillors and four independents including Moses.
 With the support of Municipal Reform Councillors, Moses narrowly defeated Labour's J. H. Hall to be elected as the first female Mayor of Stepney, and the first female Jewish mayor in the country.
 Labour opponents questioned her personal integrity, with some describing her as "Shylock" following her election.

 Moses's personal political style has been described as "crusading zeal".
 She supported the municipal provision of contraception for poor mothers, and in 1933 proposed a Jewish charitable solution for funding a housing programme.
 She opposed giving exceptions to Sunday trading laws for Jewish traders.
 She supported Henrietta Adler in condemning anti-immigrant housing policies of the Municipal Reform Party in 1932.